hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }
 ```

 If you update the class by changing the type of one of the fields or by adding a new field, it is a good idea to upgrade the version of the class, rather than sticking to the global version specified in the configuration.
-In the Node.js client, you can achieve this by simply adding the `getVersion()` method to your class’s implementation of `Portable`, and setting the `ClassVersion` to be different than the default global version.
+In the Node.js client, you can achieve this by simply adding the `version` property to your implementation of `Portable`, and setting the `version` to be different than the default global version.

-> **NOTE: If you do not use the `getVersion()` method in your `Portable` implementation, it will have the global version, by default.**
+> **NOTE: If you do not use the `version` property in your `Portable` implementation, it will have the global version, by default.**

 Here is an example implementation of creating a version 2 for the `Foo` class: